Biswas014/Raw-HR-Data-Clean-Python-/README.md

 •	Gender with the highest average salary.

 ### Final Output
-Finally, I combined all the cleaning steps and generated a new cleaned CSV file, and loaded the cleaned dataset for ensuring the data quality of the cleaned file.
+Finally, I combined all the cleaning steps and generated a new cleaned CSV file and loaded the cleaned dataset for ensuring the data quality of the cleaned file.